Science

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-General application processes and procedures are found in the NASA Proposers Guide.
-It is necessary to refer to the individual SMD notice of funding opportunity (NOFO) for specific application procedures that may or may not include requirements for 1) a notice of intent (NOI) to apply or 2) Two-phase proposals.
+General application processes and procedures are found in the NASA Proposer's Guidebook.
+It is necessary to refer to the individual SMD notice of funding opportunity (NOFO) for specific application procedures that may or may not include requirements for 1) a notice of intent (NOI) to apply; or 2) Two-phase (step) proposal; or 3) White Papers.
 SMD posts NOFO summaries on Grants.gov.
-While SMD accepts proposals via grants.gov, in order for SMD to review grants.gov proposals in the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) https://nspires.nasaprs.com/, Grants.gov users, MUST ALSO have a valid registration in NSPIRES in order to compete for SMD funding.
-Any NSPIRES required program specific data questions will not available via grants.gov.
-Therefore, grants.gov users must include answers to the PSD questions as an appendix.
+While SMD accepts proposals via grants.gov, in order for SMD to review grants.gov proposals in the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) https://nspires.nasaprs.com/.
+Grants.gov users, MUST ALSO have a valid registration in NSPIRES in order to compete for SMD funding.
+Any NSPIRES required program-specific-data (PSD) questions will not be available as a built-in function of grants.gov.
+Therefore, grants.gov users also must include answers to the PSD questions as an appendix.

 Award Procedure

-SMD uses the general award processes and procedures published in the 1) NASA Proposers Guide and 2) Grant and Cooperative Agreement Manual.
-The individual NOFO will provide any updates or deviations that may apply.
+SMD uses the general award processes and procedures published in the 1) NASA Proposer's Guidebook and 2) Grant and Cooperative Agreement Manual (GCAM).
+The individual NOFO will provide any updates or deviations from these two documents.

 Deadlines